-To improve access to healthy, affordable foods, local elected officials commit to implementing healthy and sustainable food service guidelines that are aligned with the Dietary Guidelines for Americans in all municipally- or county owned or operated venues that serve food.
+To improve access to healthy, affordable foods, local elected officials commit to implementing healthy and sustainable food service guidelines that are aligned with the Dietary Guidelines for Americans in all municipally- or county owned or operated venues that offer or sell food/beverages.

 Goal V: Active Kids at Play

 To increase physical activity, local elected officials commit to mapping local playspaces, completing a needs assessment, developing an action plan and launching a minimum of three proven policies, programs or initiatives aimed at increasing access to play.

 These five goals are designed to promote sustainable strategies that will directly impact the health of local residents.
 Through its Institute for Youth, Education and Families, NLC and its partners will provide local elected officials with tools and technical assistance that makes it easier to accomplish LMCTC goals.